 Long-lasting relief.
 Edibles have many benefits over smoking or vaping.
 While it may take some time to digest, the result is a powerful one.
-In an edible, the active compound combines with other food stuffs causing the CBD to be released slower over a longer period of time.
+In an edible, the active compound combines with other foodstuffs causing the CBD to be released slowly over a longer period of time.
 Estimated effects have ranged from two to four hours longer than if smoked.
 Due to the long-lasting digestion CBD-edibles can provide prolonged relief from pain.

 Non-Psychoactive.
 While CBD is a major compound in the cannabis plant, many are still surprised–much as I was– to find that it does not cause a “high”.
 Alternatively, CBD provides a mellow mood uplift with more of an alert positive sensation.

 Less lung irritation.
 Vapor pens are one of the most popular intake methods currently available.
 Long-term implications of inhaling the hot oil have not been fully studied, but many oils do contain added thinning agents like propylene (PG) and polyethylene glycol (PEG).
 Some research suggests these additives may produce carcinogens that are toxic to the consumer.1 While some oil pens will avoid additives, CBD-edibles make for an excellent way to avoid toxic compounds.

 NECANN-Boston provided an amazing learning opportunity.
 One of the coolest features was the scent wall provided by True Terpenes.
 The decked out about a quarter of a wall at their NECANN booth for attendees to sample some of the most common terpenes.
 Have you ever wondered why it is that cannabis plants smell so vastly different?